10 ways fertility awareness improves your love life

 When I first tell young couples that Fertility Awareness Based Methods improve sex and relationships, I sense a subtle skepticism in the room.
 “Wait, you’re saying that we have to abstain from sex 8 days a month?
 How is that going to make our relationship better?”
 But at the end of the talk, they say the strongest argument for fertility awareness is when they hear the testimony of couples who have been practicing a method for several years and watch them interact: they can see the peace, the complicity, the passion they display.
 So what’s the difference and how does it play out?

 Fertility Awareness Based Methods (FABMs) teach women to recognize the signs of their natural cycle so they will know when they are fertile and not fertile, usually, a 6-day window per monthly cycle.
-With that information, they can work their partner to avoid or to achieve pregnancy effectively.
+With that information, they can work with their partner to avoid or to achieve pregnancy effectively.

 What studies say about Fertility Awareness and relationships